 In this blog, I’ll explain why you should consider reducing the length and complexity of your URLs to optimise your website in line with SEO best practice.

-Google wants a Search Engine friendly URL
+Google wants a search engine-friendly URL

 The risks of not having optimised URLs

-- Loss of opportunities - When URLs are too long and include unrecognisable words, users are intimidated and feel they are either receiving or sharing spam content.
+- When URLs are too long and include unrecognisable words, users are intimidated and feel they are either receiving or sharing spam content.

-- Make your URLs consistent with your webpage H1 Headers.
+- Make your URLs consistent with your web page H1 Headers.

 An example of a bad URL would be: http://www.g0bbl3_d3_g00k.co.uk/63solz~html

-Whereas an example of a good URL is: http://www.b2bmarketinglab.co.uk/brightedge-seo
+Whereas an example of a good URL is: https://www.b2bmarketinglab.co.uk/inbound-marketing-agency/b2b-seo-consultants